tmathews/pager/README.md

 Your user start up folder can be found at: `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`.

+To update Pager simply replace the executable file (where you installed it) manually.

 ## Building for Yourself

 1. Create an additional Go file, perhaps `credentials.go`, and set the GoogleCredentials byte array to the JSON string